roopekole/ohte-harjoitustyo/app/documentation/application_requirements.md

 - System performs a scan and warns if similar document has been already uploaded (A very, very naive if-else validation done today)
 - System allows user to add (only) .ppt(x) and .pdf documents
-	- System parses the text from the documents in to unicode in order to allow for Whoosh full-text search
+	- System parses the text from the documents in to unicode in order to allow for Whoosh full-text search (PDF parse added as of 5.12.2020, note PDF parsing can only deal with UTF-8 encoding at the moment)

-**Document browsing**
+**Document browsing and searching**
 - User can apply filters on browsing and searching
-- User interface allows for a preview of the full-text search result
+- User interface allows for a preview of the full-text search result (naive preview with keyword hits added as of 28.11.2020)

+**Usability and GUI**
+- Progress animation is shown to user during uploads and downloads (done as of 5.12.2020)